andreszs/cordova-plugin-tiles/README.md

 #### :small_blue_diamond: Does the plugin require the Notifications Extensions library?
 No, the plugin does not depend on the [Notifications Extensions](https://github.com/WindowsNotifications/NotificationsExtensions) because they are aimed to Windows 10 only.
 This plugins fully supports the Windows Phone 8 devices family.

+#### :small_blue_diamond: How does the plugin integrate with the Browser platform?
+The plugin running in the Browser platform will simply output console commands showing what method was invoked.

 #### :small_blue_diamond: Does the plugin work in Windows Phone 7?
 This plugin is for the *Universal Windows platform*.
 For Windows Phone 7 support, you can use the deprecated *Windows Phone platform* and the [com.kolwit.updatelivetile